Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 		- 777 = everyone can do anything
 - 3 types of users -> 3x3 permissions
 	- owner, group, others
+- together 12 bits/ 4 octal digits:
+	- specials + user/owner + group + others
+	- = BASIC MODEL

+##### Access Control List
+- expansion of basic model
+- there can be more users and groups on one object
+- `getfacl`, `setfacl`

 - `stat` - information about a file
 	- `-L` - follow links (only permission at the end of link interests us)